Escape Myrtle Beach Crowds For A Nearby Scenic Paradise Best Known As South Carolina's 'Family Beach'

 Planning your next trip to Surfside Beach

 If you already live in the Southeast, you may decide to take a road trip to Surfside.
 However, keep in mind that you may face sneaky dangers while road-tripping in South Carolina.
 The state has some of the worst traffic incidents in the country, so be careful.
 Alternatively, you can fly into Charleston, aka the gorgeous city that blends striking European appearances with southern charm.
-The advantage of this option is that you can spend a day in Charleston before driving the two hours to reach Surfside.
+The advantage of this option is that you can spend a day in Charleston before driving the to reach Surfside.